Many-Server Queueing Systems with Heterogeneous Strategic Servers in Heavy Traffic: Proofs for Theorems

-The stochastic boundedness of $\{(\hat{X}_\alpha^n(t))^+\}_{n\in \NN}$ and the martingale central limit theorem implies that the last two terms converge to 0 in probability.
-The second and third terms converge to 0 in probability due to law of large numbers for Poisson processes.
+The stochastic boundedness of $\{(\hat{X}_\alpha^n(t))^+\}_{n\in \NN}$ and the martingale central limit theorem implies the stochastic boundedness of the last two terms.
+The second and third terms are stochastically bounded again due to the martingale central limit theorem.
 Finally, the first and the fourth terms are stochastically bounded due to Assumption~\ref{asm:initialcondition} and the central limit theorem.
-This proves the lemma. \end{proof}
+This proves the lemma. \end{proof} \endproof